adonispuente/insights-dashboard/docs/app-sre/cluster-upgrades.md

 * The version has been soaking in other clusters with the same workloads (more than `soakDays`).
 See the section [Defining soak days](#defining-soak-days) for more details.
 * All the configured `mutexes` can be acquired.
 Said differently, there is no ongoing cluster upgrades with any of these `mutexes`, so mutexes are the enabler for on-cluster-at-a-time semantics.
 See the section [Defining mutexes](#defining-mutexes) for more details.
 * An upgrade can be applied on a cluster only if all clusters from previous sectors already run at least that version.
 See the section [Defining sectors](#defining-sectors) for more details.
+* Only versions are considered for upgrades that do not match the blocked version patterns.

 The versions to upgrade to are iterated over in reverse order, so it is assumed that the latest/highest version that meets the conditions is chosen.